Vivek Maru: Career

 Namati convenes the Global Legal Empowerment Network, more than 1,000 groups from 150 countries who are learning from one another and collaborating on common challenges.
 This community successfully advocated for the inclusion of access to justice in the 2030 Sustainable Development Goals.

 Honors and awards

 At Harvard, he won the Frederick Sheldon Fellowship, the Harvard Foundation Award for Advancing Intercultural and Race Relations, the Revival Undergraduate Prize, and the John Harvard Award for Academic Excellence.

 He received the Pioneer Award from the North American South Asian Bar Association in 2008.
 In the same year he won the Professional Achievement Award from the Kutchi Jain Association of North America.
 In 2012 he won the Entrepreneur Award from the Connecticut Chapter of the Global Organization of People of Indian Origin.

 He received the Ashoka Fellowship in 2014.
 In 2015, he was named an ABA 2015 Legal Rebel.

-In 2016, he, Namati, and the Global Legal Empowerment Netowrk received 2016 Skoll Award for Social Entrepreneurship.
+In 2016, he, Namati, and the Global Legal Empowerment Network received 2016 Skoll Award for Social Entrepreneurship.

 In 2017, the Schwab Foundation named Vivek and Sonkita Conteh, director of Namati – Sierra Leone, two of its Social Entrepreneurs of the Year.